Mandaris-LLC/react-native-navigation-full-circle/docs/screen-api.md

   titleImage: require('../../img/my_image.png'), //navigation bar title image instead of the title text of the pushed screen (optional)
   passProps: {}, // Object that will be passed as props to the pushed screen (optional)
   animated: true, // does the push have transition animation or does it happen immediately (optional)
+  animationType: 'fade', // does the push have fade transition animation, iOS only (optional)
   backButtonTitle: undefined, // override the back button title (optional)
   backButtonHidden: false, // hide the back button altogether (optional)
   navigatorStyle: {}, // override the navigator style for the pushed screen (optional)